It is my sophomore year of college circa 1985.

-He cheated on me.
+- He cheated on me.
 (Yes, I had that fling with the boy in my scuba diving class, but that was just a reaction to my boyfriend’s cheating).

-He made me feel insecure about my looks.
+- He made me feel insecure about my looks.
 He told me I had cellulite.
 (Yes, I said he had a big nose, but that didn’t count because he wasn’t insecure about it!)

 - He was mean, I was sweet, he was this, I was that … a rat a tat tat.

 Here is an excerpt of the letter I found.
 He wrote it a few months after we broke up twenty-three years ago.
 Can it be?:

 “I think of you.
 You are so alive.
 At times I miss you, but you’re always close by.
 Stay true to your quest for greatness.
 Let nothing stop you.
-Nothing can …. when there is a need to feel overwhelming calm, think of me and rest your head on the warm unwavering love and strength of my faith in you….”
+Nothing can … when there is a need to feel overwhelming calm, think of me and rest your head on the warm unwavering love and strength of my faith in you….”

-Oh, dear.
-Memories came flooding back.
-Him writing “I love you” with his fingernail on a carrot stick he slipped to me at a tense family dinner.
+- Him writing, “I love you,” with his fingernail on a carrot stick he slipped to me at a tense family dinner.

-Him pretending to give me a cigarette lighter for my 19th birthday when I didn’t smoke, then slipping a gold chain around my neck.
+- Him pretending to give me a cigarette lighter for my 19th birthday when I didn’t smoke, then slipping a gold chain around my neck.

 We fell in love when we were immature kids.
 We grew up together over the course of five years.
 We had just as many wonderful times as bad times.
 He loved me the best he could.
 I loved him the best I could.
 It ended kindly.

 So for this holiday season, and hopefully longer, I’m setting aside my righteous indignation.
 My victimhood.
 My need to be right, therefore superior, and am remembering my long ago first love with affection, gratitude and wishes that he’s as happy as I am today.